Don Haskins Center: Concerts

+The Don Haskins Center is reputable for hosting high-profile events by many illustrious artists such as Shakira on her Tour of the Mongoose, Oral Fixation Tour and The Sun Comes Out World Tour, standing as the current female artist to have played the most shows at the arena, Metallica, Fall Out Boy, Iron Maiden, Cher, AC/DC, Luis Miguel, Shawn Mendes, Nine Inch Nails, The Cure, Jelly Roll, and Kali Uchis.

 Depeche Mode were scheduled to perform during their Touring the Angel Tour on May 2, 2006, with She Wants Revenge as their opening act, but the show was cancelled, due to scheduling issues.

 New Kids on the Block were scheduled to perform during their Full Service Reunion Tour on July 13, 2009, but the show was cancelled.

 The Cure played a memorable gig on May 17, 2016 for about three hours with 5 encores and 5 songs they hadn't played for at least nine years including "The Perfect Girl" which hadn't been played since 1990.